Janet Jackson's Rhythm Nation 1814: Singles

 "Rhythm Nation" peaked at number two, behind "Another Day in Paradise".
 It peaked atop Hot R&B/Hip-Hop Songs and Hot Dance Club Songs.
 The single was certified gold by the RIAA.
-It reached number six in Canada, two in Japanese airplay and South Africa, eleven in the Netherlands, fifteen in Belgium, the top twenty of New Zealand and Sweden, and the top twenty-five of Switzerland, Poland, and the United Kingdom.
+It reached number six in Canada, two in Japanese airplay and South Africa, eleven in the Netherlands, fifteen in Belgium, the top 20 of New Zealand and Sweden, and the top 25 of Switzerland, Poland, and the United Kingdom.
 "Escapade" topped the Hot 100, as well as the Hot R&B/Hip-Hop Songs and Hot Dance Club Songs.
 It was certified gold in May 1990.
 It reached number one in Canada and Japanese airplay, four in South Africa, ten in Sweden and Belgium, thirteen in the Netherlands, seventeen in the United Kingdom, and twenty-three in Germany.
 The single version of "Alright" featuring additional vocals from rapper Heavy D peaked at number four on the Hot 100 and Hot Dance Club Songs, while reaching number two on Hot R&B/Hip-Hop Songs.
 It was certified gold in June 1990.
-It reached number six in Canada, three in South Africa, and one in Japanese airplay.
+It reached number six in Canada, three in South Africa, and number one in Japanese airplay.
 "Come Back to Me" peaked at number two on the Hot 100.
-It reached number three in Canada, as well as number one in Japanese airplay and South Africa, and the top twenty in Poland, Sweden, and the United Kingdom.
+It reached number three in Canada, as well as number number one in Japanese airplay and South Africa, and the top 20 in Poland, Sweden, and the United Kingdom.

 "Black Cat" topped the Hot 100 and received gold certification.
-It reached number four in Canada and three in Japanese airplay, five in Norway, six in Australia, the top ten in Sweden, France, and Switzerland, the top fifteen in the United Kingdom, the top twenty in Belgium, and twenty-one in the Netherlands.
+It reached number four in Canada and three in Japanese airplay, five in Norway, six in Australia, the top 10 in Sweden, France, and Switzerland, the top 15 in the United Kingdom, the top 20 in Belgium, and twenty-one in the Netherlands.
 "Love Will Never Do (Without You)" was released as the album's seventh and final commercial single.
 It reached number one on January 19, 1991, topping the chart for one week.
 It reached number one in Canada and Japanese airplay, and two in South Africa.
 The single was certified gold by the RIAA.
 Lastly, "State of the World" was issued solely for radio airplay, making it ineligible to chart.
 It reached number five on the Hot 100 Airplay (Radio Songs) chart.
 Billboard noted it likely would have been the album's eighth top five hit if a commercial product had been distributed.